- Code42 CrashPlan (previously CrashPlan PROe)

 - Printing a list of devices from the action menu no longer includes extraneous information on the first three pages.

 - Corrects an issue in which clicking the help icon on the Destination Overview page could open the wrong support article in very specific circumstances.

-- Converting a master server to a storage server now correctly immediately applies updates to available menu options.
+- Converting a authority server to a storage server now correctly immediately applies updates to available menu options.